TheOldGuard/Swords-and-Shenanigans/docs/Gameplay/Mechanics/5 - Downtime.md

 Sometimes you might spend downtime dice on doing something which doesn't have any purpose aside from showing or exploring who your character is when they're not being Brazen.
 Describe what your character is doing, who they're meeting up with, etc. Roll as normal, then gain a benefit as follows:

-* 1-3: Immediately gain 1 Karma
+* 1-3: Immediately gain 1 Karma.
+You may "buy trouble" to gain 1 XP as well.
-* 4-5: During the next adventure, start with 1 extra Karma
+* 4-5: Gain 1 XP
-* 6: During the next adventure, start with an extra Hero Die
-* Crit: Choose any of the above, AND you may either add 1 progress to a project, OR reduce the party's Enmity by 1.
+* 6: Gain 2 XP OR Gain 1 XP and A: add 1 progress to a project, or B: reduce the party's Enmity by 1.
 Explain how.
+* Crit: As a 6, but you gain 2 XP as well as either 1 progress or -1 Enmity.

 ### Go Shopping

 If you spend Downtime Dice going shopping for something you need, this represents spending extra time and effort making or finding a good deal.
-When you roll to [[3 - Economy#Buying Things|buy something]], add your expended Downtime Dice to the pool.
+When you roll to [[4 - Economy#Buying Things|buy something]], add your expended Downtime Dice to the pool.

 ---
 - Downtime inspired by and adapted from [Blades in the Dark by John Harper](https://www.drivethrurpg.com/en/product/170689/blades-in-the-dark)